GEUS-PROMICE/PROMICE-AWS-toolbox/README.md

 ...
 ```

-The function [remove_flagged_data](https://github.com/GEUS-PROMICE/PROMICE-AWS-toolbox/blob/c2e86f679a5376b391e2d9b0c524455242a6d72a/PROMICE_lib.py#L82) then removes these flagged data from the dataframe.
+For each flag regarding a variable <var> within the database, the function [flag_data](https://github.com/GEUS-PROMICE/PROMICE-AWS-toolbox/blob/c2e86f679a5376b391e2d9b0c524455242a6d72a/PROMICE_lib.py#L82) adds a field <var>_qc to the dataframe and assigns the to the flagged time steps the value of the flag in the table above (NAN, CHECKME, VISIT...).
+If the option 'remove_data=True' is used, then the same function removes these flagged time steps from the <var> column.

 ## adjust_data
 [to do: add more adjustment functions (rotation, smoothing... etc)]